 A rich chocolate cheesecake with no oven needed?
 Yes, such a thing exists and you’ve found it here!
-This no bake chocolate cheesecake is the easy chocolate dessert recipe you need to keep in your recipe box when you want chocolate but don’t want to bake.
+This no bake chocolate cheesecake is the easy chocolate cheesecake recipe you need to keep in your recipe box when you want chocolate but don’t want to bake.

 Even the crust doesn’t require any baking!
 The whole things chills in the fridge for several hours.
-Once the cheesecake has set, you’ve got yourself a dense velvety cheesecake, and you didn’t need to break a sweat!
+Once the cheesecake has set, you’ve got yourself a dense velvety dessert, and you didn’t need to break a sweat!

 No bake desserts are seriously the heroes of the dessert world in my opinion.

 Not everyone likes baking or is a skilled baker.
 Baking can be tricky!
 I’ve had SO many baking fails.
 So no bake desserts let’s you make a delicious treat without the complexity of baking!
 That’s a huge win for me!

 A no bake dessert means exactly that, no need to turn on that oven!
 This is truly a cheesecake perfect for summer.
 When it’s 90 or 100 degrees outside, who wants to fire up the oven and start baking?
 Not me.

 How to make the cookie crust

 Once you make the crust of crushed Oreos, butter and espresso powder you’ll need to form your crust in the spring form pan.
 If you don’t have one, you can buy one like this pan.

 It’s not hard to do, but here are a few helpful tips!